eth-cscs/sarus/doc/config/ssh-hook.rst

 A custom OpenSSH software will also be built and installed in the ``$CMAKE_INSTALL_PREFIX/openssh`` directory.
-This directory must be root-owned and have write permissions only from the owner (no write permissions to group or other users).
+This directory must be root-owned and have write permissions only to the owner (no write permissions to group or other users).

 Sarus configuration